rahul2983/tab-ai-assistant/tab-ai-assistant/README.md

 4. **Search Results Page** (`search.html`, `search.js`):
    - Displays search results with AI-generated answers
-   - Shows matching tabs with relevant snippets
+   - Shows matching tabs with summaries and reading times
    - Provides options to open tabs or highlight keywords

 5. **All Tabs Dashboard** (`all-tabs.html`, `all-tabs.js`):
+   - Provides a central hub for viewing and searching all indexed tabs
+   - Offers AI-powered search directly from the dashboard
-   - Displays all indexed tabs in a responsive grid layout
+   - Displays tabs with summaries and reading times in a responsive grid layout
    - Provides filtering, sorting, and management capabilities
-   - Shows statistics on indexed tabs
+   - Highlights source tabs referenced in AI answers

 ### Data Flow

 1. Tab content is extracted using the Chrome Scripting API or content script
+2. Content is processed, enhanced with summaries and reading time estimates
-2. Content is processed and sent to the backend API for indexing
+3. Enhanced content is sent to the backend API for indexing
-3. Search queries are sent to the backend, which uses RAG to generate AI responses
+4. Search queries are sent to the backend, which uses RAG to generate AI responses
-4. Results are displayed to the user with relevant context from indexed tabs
+5. Results are displayed to the user with relevant context from indexed tabs
-5. Tab management operations (deletion, etc.) are synchronized with both local storage and the backend
+6. Tab management operations (deletion, etc.) are synchronized with both local storage and the backend

 ## Technical Details